-When it comes to a heart murmur, we’ve found insurance carriers are mostly curious about the cause of the heart murmur.
+When it comes to a heart murmur, I’ve found insurance carriers are mostly curious about the cause of the heart murmur.

 If there is an underlying medical condition creating the heart murmur, the life insurer will be focused on the severity of the original illness.